zabbix/community-templates/SCADA_IoT_Energy_Home_Automation_Industrial_monitoring/template_avtech_room_alert_3s/6.0/README.md

 Zabbix template for the AVTECH Room Alert 3S environment monitor.
 This template can be used to monitor the temperature reading from the device's internal thermometer.

 To use, create a new host with an SNMP Interface pointing at the IP address of the Room Alert 3S.
-This interface may be set to SNMPv1 or SNMPv2, this template has not been tested with SNMPv3 enabled on the device.
+This interface may be set to SNMPv1 or SNMPv2.
+This template has not been tested with SNMPv3 enabled on the device.

 Includes an 'average' alert trigger for temperatures in excess of 77°F and a 'high' alert trigger for temperatures in excess of 86°F.